gioadorno/gitclean-bash/README.md

 # GitClean-Bash

-An easy to use script for rebasing and cleaning up branches
+An easy to use script for rebasing and cleaning up branches.
+You can either use Reset or Rebase separetely or a combination of both with Clean.

 ### Scripts
 - clean.sh (Rebase and Reset)